zkhan93/zkhan93.github.io/articles/java/_posts/2015-01-21-client-server-in-java.markdown

 layout: post
 author: Zeeshan Khan
 date: 2015-01-21 00:42:53
-tags: java client server networking mutithreading
+tags: java client server networking multi-threading
 categories: Update Java
 title: Client Server in Java
 source_file: /java/Client.java,/java/Server.java
 excerpt_separator: <!--more-->
 ---

-The following program demostrate how we can implement simple client server architecture in java Start `Server.java` in a terminal/command promt then open another command promt/terminal and start `Client.java` in it Server can handle new Clients on disconnection of previous one.
+The following program demonstrate how we can implement simple client server architecture in java Start `Server.java` in a terminal/command prompt then open another command prompt/terminal and start `Client.java` in it Server can handle new Clients on disconnection of previous one.

 <!--more-->